 His first major success came over jumps at the 2002 Cheltenham Festival when Frenchman’s Creek, whom he also bred, won the William Hill Chase.

-He has enjoyed many big Flat successes, led by victories for Pastoral Pursuits and Sakhee’s Secret in the 2005 and 2007 Group 1 Darley July Cup at Newmarket.
+He has enjoyed more than 900 winners under both codes in Britain with many big Flat successes among them, led by victories for Pastoral Pursuits (2005) and Sakhee’s Secret (2007) in the Group 1 Darley July Cup at Newmarket.
 Other flagbearers include top stayer Alcazar, winner of the 2005 Group 1 Prix Royal Oak at Longchamp.